Mr. Baseball: Uniforms

-Models
+Real-life inspiration

 While the movie is entirely fictitious, certain characters and scenes are based on real-life personalities and events.
 The character of Uchiyama, manager of the team, is very closely based on Senichi Hoshino, who managed the Dragons from 1987 to 1991 (he returned to manage the Dragons from 1996 to 2001).
 The scene in which Elliot taunts an opposing pitcher who refuses to throw him a strike by gripping the bat upside down was apparently based on a real-life incident.
 Western player Randy Bass, playing for the Hanshin Tigers who was challenging Japan's single-season home run record in 1985, also tauntingly turned his bat around in protest.
+Similarly, Hankyu Braves player Daryl Spencer did this as he was challenging an offensive Triple Crown in 1965.
 The African American sidekick role, played by Dennis Haysbert, is believed to be based on the experiences of several African American players in Japan, including brothers Leron Lee and Leon Lee (who was a consultant on the film and has a cameo role).